Universalingnebula/mathplus/README.md

 3. Compile your project with `math+.c`.
 4. All usage instructions are available via the `info()` (English) or `info_ru()` (Russian) functions.

+**OR**

+1. Add .o file to directory with your project
+2. Compile with your project
 ## Function List

 - Arithmetic: `plusi`, `plusd`, `plusf`, `minusi`, `minusd`, `minusf`, ...